vircadia/vircadia-native-core/BUILD_WIN.md

 ###Step 2.
 Installing CMake

-Download and install the CMake 3.8.0-rc2 "win64-x64 Installer" from the [CMake Website](https://cmake.org/download/).
+Download and install the [CMake 3.8.0 win64-x64 Installer](https://cmake.org/files/v3.8/cmake-3.8.0-win64-x64.msi).
 Make sure "Add CMake to system PATH for all users" is checked when going through the installer.

 ###Step 3.
 Installing Qt

-Download and install the [Qt 5.6.2 for Windows 64-bit (VS 2013)](https://www.qt.io/download-open-source/?hsCtaTracking=f977210e-de67-475f-a32b-65cec207fd03%7Cd62710cd-e1db-46aa-8d4d-2f1c1ffdacea#section-2).
+Download and install the [Qt 5.6.2 for Windows 64-bit (VS 2013)](http://download.qt.io/official_releases/qt/5.6/5.6.2/qt-opensource-windows-x86-msvc2013_64-5.6.2.exe).

 Keep the default components checked when going through the installer.